-DayOne Health specializes in adjustable gastric banding — the safest weight-loss procedure currently available.
+DayOne Health specializes in adjustable gastric banding — one if the safest weight-loss procedures currently available.
 Success rates with gastric banding are comparable to those of gastric bypass — without the risks of an invasive surgical procedure.

 WHAT IS A GASTRIC BYPASS?